48 results found

 Black Men United

-We are a grassroots organization that does advocacy (protects) and economic development (builds) work that focuses on Black men and men and women of color of all ages in the Omaha community.
-We're dedicated to supporting the growth and development of Black men and men and women of color, their families and the communities where they live, work and play.
+Welcome to Black Men United of Omaha.
+We are a grassroots organization that does advocacy (protects) and economic development (builds) work that focuses on Black men of all ages in the Omaha community.
+Black Men United is dedicated to supporting the growth and development of Black Men.
+We seek members, volunteers, donors and participants in our grassroots activities, advocacy work and as participants in our classes and programs.
+We encourage people of all races to get involved.

 College Possible helps promising students from low-income backgrounds become college graduates.
 Students working with our AmeriCorps coaches are four times more likely to graduate with a bachelor's degree than their low-income peers: the best results in the country.
 Education is often the key to breaking the cycle of poverty, creating stronger communities.
 Together, we can create a future for Omaha's children that is determined solely by their talent, motivation and effort, not their income.